trustedanalytics/atk/README.md

 * Replace Spray DSL with something simpler (the DSL is confusing to use and our REST layer is too thin to make people learn a DSL)
 * Integration tests need support added to be able to test Giraph and Titan functions
 * testutils should probably merge into engine-core
-* giraph-plugins needs refactoring of packages (the current hierarchy is very poorly organized)
 * Need Maven profiles to make it easier for developers to build only part of the project
 * Break up CommandExecutor
 * Move args classes out of interfaces next to their associated plugin (possibly get rid of args classes all together)